briquetech/vue-3-mask-updated/README.md

 ## Contributing

-We welcome contributions to the vue-3-mask library.
-If you find a bug or have an idea for a new feature, please feel free to open an issue or submit a pull request.
-Before
+We welcome contributions to the vue-3-mask-updated library.
+If you find a bug or have an idea for a new feature, please feel free to open an [issue](https://github.com/briquetech/vue-3-mask-updated/issues).